ferreum/distanceutils/README.rst

 See section ".bytes Support" for a list of supported files.

-Output can be modified by passing flags to the `-f` option.
+Output can be modified by passing flags to the `-f` option:

-The following flags exist:

 * transform - Prints transform (position, rotation, scale) of level objects

 * offset - Prints hexadecimal offset of objects in the .bytes file

+* nosubobjects - Don't print subobjects

+* nogroups - Don't print objects inside groups

+* description - Print level descriptions in WorkshopLevelInfos

+* nosort - Don't sort LocalLeaderboard entries (entries are not sorted by time in the file)

+* sections - Prints the sections that each object consists of (object format intrinsic)

 * unknown - Prints unknown data for each object